githubpartners/microsoft-learn/github/manage-work-on-github-with-projects/includes/2-how-to-create-a-project.md

 :::image type="content" source="../media/your-organizations.png" alt-text="Profile Dropdown Menu - Your Organization.":::

-2. Once on Your organization page, click the name of your organization you want to create a new Project for.
+2. Once on **Your organization page**, click the name of your organization you want to create a new Project for.
 3. Under your organization name, click **Projects**.
 4. Then click the green button labeled **New Project**.
 5. Next it will ask you to select either a template or an empty project.
 Let’s start from scratch and select **Table** and then click the green **Create** button.